Black Friday Sale! | 35% off + FREE Pillows on select mattresses

 5. Temperature Neutral

 Sleep hot?
-Then you'll enjoy Talalay latex's cooling qualities.
+Then you'll enjoy natural latex's cooling qualities.

 Latex is temperature-neutral, meaning it doesn't absorb heat like memory foam.
-Plus, when you buy an organic Talalay mattress, you can rest assured that no heat-trapping chemicals were added during production.
-Natural latex's breathability also allows for ample air circulation, keeping your mattress cool and dry.
+When you buy an organic latex mattress, you can rest assured that no heat-trapping chemicals were added during production.
+Latex's breathability also allows for ample air circulation, keeping your mattress cool and dry.

 6. Hypoallergenic Latex